Vietnamese street food guide: 7 must-try dishes in 2026

 7 Must-try Vietnamese street food dishes

-Pack your bags for Vietnam’s street food scene — elasticated waistbands and comfy walking sneakers are a must if you’re hoping to lap up as much as you can!
+Pack for Vietnam and prepare for the street food scene — elasticated waistbands and comfy walking sneakers are a must if you’re hoping to lap up as much as you can!
 Here are seven must-try dishes.

 1. Phở